daydayup-fullstack/turbo-octo-log/README.md

 # turbo-octo-log
-A log for every day programming challenges
+A log for everyday programming challenges

 # Week 5